Bratislava

 [1] Cf. Susan Best, Visualizing Feeling: Affect and the Feminine Avant-Garde.
 London: I.B.
 Tauris, 2011.

-[2] The plaster bust used in the installation Amateur versus Renaissance (1989) and in the “sister” object in the current exhibition is a copy of the Parisian reliquary bust known as Constancia, now housed in the Louvre, not a copy of the Levoča bust of Cecilia Gonzaga attributed to the Renaissance sculptor Donatello, to which it bears a close resemblance.
+[2] The plaster bust used in the installation Amateur contra Renaissance (1989) and in the “sister” object in the current exhibition is a copy of the Parisian reliquary bust known as Constancia, now housed in the Louvre, not a copy of the Levoča bust of Cecilia Gonzaga attributed to the Renaissance sculptor Donatello, to which it bears a close resemblance.
 Art historian Marta Herucová has summarized the history of the scholarly evaluation of the Parisian original, from its acquisition by the Louvre in 1888, through Oronzio Lelli’s plaster cast of 1894, to later reassessments of its authorship and dating.
 Lelli belonged to the important Florentine makers of plaster casts and replicas after antique and Renaissance models; he also produced casts after works by Donatello and works attributed to him.
 The Levoča bust in Carrara marble, whose art-historical significance was opened precisely by Marta Herucová’s research, differs from this type in both size and details of modelling. Želibská therefore does not work with the literal identity of the two objects, but with a symbolic transfer between them.
-The figure of the “sister” allows her to connect historical female imagery, cultural memory, and the current struggle over the interpretation, value, and protection of culture in Slovakia.
+The figure of the “sister” allows her to connect historical female imagery, cultural memory and the current struggle over the interpretation, value and protection of culture in Slovakia.

 [3] Following the public presentation of Marta Herucová’s research and during preparations for the public display of the work in 2025, the Levoča Cecilia Gonzaga was “abducted” from Levoča by representatives of the Slovak Ministry of Culture and spent 94 days in a government storage facility of the Centre for Security-Technical Activities in Topoľčianky.
-It was subsequently returned together with an expert opinion commissioned through the Ministry, according to which it should be considered a work from the late nineteenth century, classified as an “intentional forgery.”
+It was subsequently returned together with an expert opinion commissioned through the Ministry, according to which it should be considered a work from the late nineteenth century, classified as an “intentional forgery”.
 This report, however, represents one scholarly opinion by an Italian professor, rather than the definitive closure of the whole case.
-In itself, it does not annul the complexity of the hypothesis opened by Marta Herucová’s long-term research, nor the broader field of historical, material, stylistic, and cultural relations that her research has made accessible.
+In itself, it does not annul the complexity of the hypothesis opened by Marta Herucová’s long-term research, nor the broader field of historical, material, stylistic and cultural relations that her research has made accessible.

 Slovak text [ PDF ]